With US travel ban, Canada must end migrant detention

 Over the past few weeks, images of refugees being warmly greeted by RCMP officers as they leave the U.S. and enter Canada have appeared in traditional and social media.
 However, Canada, a country that prides itself on its deep commitment to diversity and inclusion, may offer an uncertain future for many of these migrants.

 What most Canadians don’t realize is that Canada routinely detains migrants in medium-security immigration holding centres (IHCs) or maximum security provincial jails if they arrive without proper paperwork, their identity is unknown, or they are deemed a danger to the public.

-While recent migrants crossing in Quebec are taken to a makeshift centre before initiating a refugee claim, a report from the University of Toronto’s International Human Rights Program (IHRP) found that between 2006 and 2014, the Canadian government detained more than 87,000 migrants, including almost 8,000 children.
+While recent migrants crossing in Quebec are taken to a makeshift centre before initiating a refugee claim, a report from the University of Toronto’s International Human Rights Program (IHRP) found that the Canadian government detained more than 7,000 migrants in 2013 alone.

-Worse, Canada is the only OECD country that allows for indefinite detention, which means some migrants are held for months, even years, without a criminal charge or trial.
+Worse, Canada is one of the few OECD countries that allows for indefinite detention, which means some migrants are held for months, even years, without a criminal charge or trial.
 This regressive policy has been denounced by the United Nations, which supports a “presumptive period,” after which migrants must be released or deported if they cannot be proven to be a public safety risk.

 While migrant detention in Canada has been criticized as a breach of human rights, health care professionals say it’s also creating dire mental and physical health issues amongst an already vulnerable population.

 Since 2000, 15 detainees have died under Canadian Border Services Agency custody, including three people last year alone and eight who died in Ontario provincial prisons.